kallisti5/libtinyosc/README.md

 libtinyosc
 ========

-A tiny OSC client / server library originally based on oscpkt by Julien Pommier.
+A tiny OSC 1.0 client / server library originally based on [OscPkt](http://gruntthepeon.free.fr/oscpkt/ "OscPkt") by Julien Pommier.

 What is OSC?
 --------